 The context menu of the impact view allows the user to change the scope of the impact analysis.
 The Actions in sub menu Add Variant Models allows the user to add additional variant models to the analysis.
+Manually From Workspace... lets the user chose the variants to be added to impact analysis from all variant models currently imported to the workspace.
+Automatically All Related From Workspace does check all variant models currently imported to the workspace and adds all variants using the input model currently used in the impact view.
+Related from Server Projects lets the user decide which variants to import from all related server projects.

 Remove Variant Model removes the selected models from the impact analysis.
 Deactivate deactivates the analysis for the selected variant models.
 This action keeps them in the impact view and just ignores them during calculation.